 Helping Overcome the Pain Experience (H.O.P.E) treats persistent pain using an interdisciplinary team including the referring physician, a cognitive behavioral therapist, and a physical therapist.

-CVMC’s HOPE program is a program aimed at treating persistent pain.
+CVMC’s HOPE program is designed to treat persistent pain.
 There are two variations to the HOPE program: HOPE Plus and HOPE Lite.

 - HOPE Plus consists of an interdisciplinary team including the referring physician, a cognitive behavioral therapist, and a physical therapist.
 Regular communication between this team of healthcare providers allows us to provide the patient with a comprehensive approach to the complex issue of persistent pain.